Smith & Johnson: Arthur Ebden Johnson, 1821–1895

 Born in the south of England, Johnson studied at the Royal Academy and Royal Institute of British Architects, and was a pupil of Philip Hardwick in London.
 At the age of 17 Johnson committed to a 5-year apprenticeship with the firm of Wigg & Pownall in London.
 In 1840-1 he was awarded a prize from the Architectural Association for the greatest number of approved sketches.
 In 1843 Johnson was awarded the Soane medal for his entry in response to the Royal Institute of British Architects brief for the design of a 'Princely Palace'.
 Johnson's design was entitled 'A Princelie Palace in the Elizabethan Style' (the drawings are held by the RIBA).

-In 1846 at the age of 25 Johnson became partner of later Sir Horace Jones, city Architect of London; who in conjunction with Mr. Pearson erected Weighbridge Church in Surrey.
+In 1846 at the age of 25 Johnson became partner of Horace Jones, city Architect of London; who in conjunction with Mr. Pearson erected Weighbridge Church in Surrey.
 Jones is best known for his later work in the design of Tower Bridge, London.

 In 1845 Johnson received the Gold Medal from the Royal Academy for a design for a National Record Office.
 He left the U.K. and emigrated to Melbourne in 1851.
 In 1858 Johnson entered a competition for the design of the new General Post Office in Melbourne, and despite receiving the second prize, his design was ultimately selected for construction.
 He was then appointed in 1859 as an architect at the Public Works Department under the leadership of the newly appointed chief architect William Wardell, initially to implement the GPO project.
 Johnson was one of the leading architects in the PWD, together with contemporaries such as J.J.
 Clark.
 It was during this period that he met Alfred Smith, and it appears they may have cooperated even during the time of Johnson's employment at the PWD.